stef-writes/iceOS/docs/STUDIO_FLOW.md

 - Attach Library (LLM/RAG blocks): enable a toggle that sets `memory_aware=true` on the node.
   - The orchestrator injects recent session reads before the LLM and transcript writes after.
   - Requires inputs to include `session_id`, and optionally `org_id`, `user_id`.

+---

+> See `END_TO_END_STORY.md` for an end‑to‑end narrative grounded strictly in implemented endpoints.
+This doc remains a mapping between Studio actions and backend APIs.